loading spinner

 The key aspect of the impulse purchase cycle is the interplay between emotional responses and cognitive processes.
 The immediate desire or excitement felt by the consumer often overshadows logical reasoning, budget considerations, and long-term planning.
 Marketers and retailers strategically design environments and campaigns to trigger and facilitate this cycle, capitalizing on consumers' tendencies towards impulsive decision-making.

-Read More: Diderot Effect
+Read More: The Surprising Ways the Diderot Effect Impacts Your Spending Habits

 Why Is Impulse Spending So Popular?